Ik-Emmanuel/Linear-Regression-Technique/README.md

 * [Tools](#Tools)

 ## Project Description
-This project was carried out to learn how a linear regresion model can be used to predict continuos values.
+This project was carried out to learn how a linear regression model can be used to predict continuos values.

 ## Project Aim
 we are to explore a given dataset for an E-commerce company trying to figure out ways to improve sales.